wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 {% include _toc.html %}

-What is the big deal about "enterprise" software?

-Consultants who work for enterprise software companies can earn more than other  companies which can't afford a higher rate.
+Consultants and employees who work for enterprises and those who cater to them typically earn more than at other companies which can't afford premium prices.

-The good news today is that enterprise companies use the same core cloud infrastructure (at AWS, Azure, GCP, etc.) as any individual with a laptop.
+The good news today is that enterprise organizations use the same core cloud infrastructure (at AWS, Azure, GCP, etc.) as any individual with a laptop.
 Many   features provided by cloud vendors are available free, albeit for a temporary amount of time.

 Many software companies make the bulk of their profit on additional-charge enterprise level subscriptions.
 This article focuses on specific examples of those enterprise features.

-To successful work at enterprises, it is important for you to speak intelligently about the enterprise-level concerns.
+To successful contribute within enterprises, it is important to speak intelligently about enterprise-scale concerns.
+Here they are:

 ## 1. High Availability for disaster recovery